RouninMedia/ashiva-changelog/README.md

  - Added `Undefined` and `Null` types to DaNIS³H Conversion from JS to JSON
  - Invented `danishPack` (or `danis³hPack`) - a *Dictionary Replacement + Brotli* compression process for **DaNIS³H** and **Ashiva**
  - Invented *Compression for Humans* which converts `danishPack` into _Percent Encoding_ and then into _Zero-Width Characters_ to produce small, easy-to-copy strings
+ - Invented Dynamic Short URLs using *Compression for Humans*.
+Good generally for sharing URLs on (some forms of) Social Media, but especially good for *Blueis³h* Data URI sharing

 ______